SoftUni-Internal/interactive-content/EN/05-SOLID/02-Open-Closed-Principle.md

 # Open Closed Principle

-"The code shuold be **open for extension**, but **closed for modification**".
+"The code should be **open for extension**, but **closed for modification**".

 Software entities (**classes**, **modules**, **methods**, etc.) should be extendable without actually changing the contents of the class you’re extending.

-If we could follow this principle strongly enough, it is possible to then modify the behavior of our code **without ever touching** a piece of **the original code**.
+If we follow this principle strongly enough, it is possible to then modify the behavior of our code **without ever touching** a piece of **the original code**.

-In the following example, we have the **CalculateArea** class which calculate the area of various shapes.
+In the following example, we have the **CalculateArea** class which calculates the area of various shapes.

 - **CalculateArea** class:
 ```java